shobhit/mac-setup/README.md

 ### SSH

 You can also authenticate with GiHub using SSH key.
-To generate it, use following code:
+To generate it use following code:

 ```shell
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-but first make sure that there is a `~/.ssh` directory on your computer.

 Above command will create a private key (`id_rsa`) and public key (`id_rsa.pub`) in `~/.ssh` directory.
 Next, add your newly created SSH key to the ssh-agent to be able to manage your keys.